Sam-Sims/kractor/README.md

 **kra**ken extr**actor**

-Kractor extracts reads from FASTQ or FASTA files (optionally `.gz`/`.bz2` compressed) using taxonomic classifications from Kraken2.
-It supports single- and paired-end reads, can optionally include taxonomic parents or children, and uses minimal memory (~4.5 MB for a 17 GB FASTQ file).
+Kractor extracts reads from FASTQ or FASTA files (optionally `.gz` compressed) using taxonomic classifications obtained from Kraken2.
+It supports single and paired-end reads, can optionally include taxonomic parents or children, and uses minimal memory (~4.5 MB for a 17 GB FASTQ file).

 The output is a FASTQ or FASTA file containing all reads classified as the specified taxa.

-Kractor offers a significant speed-up over KrakenTools for both paired and unpaired reads.

-Performance vs KrakenTools:

-- Paired compressed FASTQ: ~21× faster
-- Paired uncompressed FASTQ: ~10× faster
-- Unpaired: ~4× faster (compressed or uncompressed)

-For additional details, refer to the [benchmarks](benchmarks/benchmarks.md)

-## Motivation

-Provides similar functionality to the [KrakenTools](https://github.com/jenniferlu717/KrakenTools) `extract_kraken_reads` python script.

-However the main motivation was to enhance speed when processing multiple, large FASTQ files - and as a way to learn Rust.

 ## Installation